 • Valve rebuilds can require specific tools.
 Repair videos are readily available on YouTube

-• Twin Tank Valve repairs should be performed by a water treatment dealer but a good DIY can do valve repairs
+• Twin Tank Valve repairs may need to be performed by a water treatment dealer as it can be rather complicated but a good DIY'er can do valve repairs.

 Models: 255, 268, 255/Logix